DIAbatic influences on Mesoscale structures in ExTratropical storms

 High winds and heavy rain are familiar features of the weather in north-west Europe.
 Forecasting these events accurately is of the highest priority for the national weather services, and indeed forecasts have improved considerably in recent years.
 But there is more to do – in particular, larger-scale storm systems that may be well forecast typically contain localised regions of particularly severe weather.
 These smaller regions, where much of the storm damage is often concentrated, are much more difficult to forecast than the storm itself, especially more than a day ahead.

-This is the challenge facing DIAMET (DIAbatic influences on Mesoscale structures in ExTratropical storms), a project involving University groups from Manchester, Leeds, Reading and East Anglia, together with the Met Office as well as NCAS and the National Centre for Earth Observation.
-DIAMET is part of the Natural Environment Research Council's Storm Risk Mitigation research programme, and is led by NCAS.
-It is a three-year project beginning October 2010 with a number of specific objectives aimed at improving weather forecasts.
+This was the challenge facing DIAMET (DIAbatic influences on Mesoscale structures in ExTratropical storms), a project involving University groups from Manchester, Leeds, Reading and East Anglia, together with the Met Office as well as NCAS and the National Centre for Earth Observation.
+DIAMET was part of the Natural Environment Research Council's Storm Risk Mitigation research programme, and was led by NCAS.
+It was a three-year project beginning October 2010 with a number of specific objectives aimed at improving weather forecasts.

-The main tool that DIAMET is using for the detailed measurements is a specially-instrumented research aircraft operated by NERC and the Met Office.
-This aircraft, a BAe 146, can fly into the storms, making detailed measurements of the temperature, humidity and wind distribution as well as the cloud and precipitation particles.
-When combined with satellite and ground-based radar measurements, DIAMET scientists gain a powerful insight into exactly what is happening inside the storms.
+The main tool that DIAMET used for the detailed measurements was the FAAM aircraft, which can fly into cyclonic storms, making detailed measurements of the temperature, humidity and wind distribution as well as the cloud and precipitation particles.
+When combined with satellite and ground-based radar measurements, DIAMET scientists gained a powerful insight into exactly what is happening inside the storms.

-To interpret these measurements DIAMET will use state-of-the-art numerical weather prediction models, in particular the Met Office's Unified Model.
-Models are used to provide detailed simulations of the observed storms, and our aim is to improve those simulations.
-We plan to do this in a number of ways: improving the way the model represents detailed processes like the freezing of cloud droplets, convection that starts well above the Earth's surface, and the input of heat and moisture from the ocean; improving the way detailed observations are used to initialise a model forecast; and helping to distinguish which of many possible model forecasts are likely to be correct.
+To interpret these measurements DIAMET used state-of-the-art numerical weather prediction models, in particular the Met Office's Unified Model.
+Models are used to provide detailed simulations of the observed storms, and DIAMET's aim was to improve those simulations, e.g. by improving the way the model represents detailed processes like the freezing of cloud droplets, convection that starts well above the Earth's surface, and the input of heat and moisture from the ocean; improving the way detailed observations are used to initialise a model forecast; and helping to distinguish which of many possible model forecasts are likely to be correct.

-DIAMET will contribute to the international THORPEX research programme.
+DIAMET contributed to the international THORPEX research programme.